dado1996/fs-fintech-test/notes.md

 Message:
 Dear customer.
 Thank you for warning us about this security issue.
 We are very sorry for the inconveniences that you are experiencing with our platform.
 We are working with a solution that solves any issues regarding the security of your account

+# Scenario 2

+Problem: User can't login after registering

+Causes:

+- There is no register service in the backend
+- The register form is not calling any backend endpoint

+Fixes:

+- Implement the backend service to register a new user
+- Create a function to fetch the register endpoint

+Message:
+Dear customer.
+We apologize for your experience with our platform.
+In this moment we are working on fixing any inconveniences that you could have suffered during the failure